grossrc/DigiKey_Organizer/README.md

 sudo systemctl restart catalog sudo systemctl reload nginx
 ```

+## (optional) Reformat the DB
+Sometimes as new code updates/changes the older part entries are left behind.
+Newly scanned parts will reflect changes in how they're indexed, processed, an referenced.
+However, older part persist in the DB in the same way that they were originally entered in- often long before recent updates.
+To solve this issue, a roformat file was created to allow all parts to be re-indexed using current schemes.
+Data like bin location, quantity, and movements are preserved in this process since these persist through code changes.
+Other parameters like attributes and categorization might change depending on how the new code handles them.

 # Troubleshooting
 - If the program boots up, but you're having trouble scanning in parts, this is probably an issue with your API credentials.
 I included a Digikey_API_TEST.py script which you can use to input your credentials (or allow them to be pulled directly from the .env file) and ensure you get a proper return.
 If not- this is an issue with DigiKey API or your credentials.
 - If the program boots up, but you cannot access lab-parts.local/catalog, this might mean that your database isn't connected properly.
 Make sure you didn't accidently change any of the default .env variables for the DB.
 If you did, make sure that they line up.
 Some devices might also fail to resolve the mDNS .local address.
 Make sure to try this on a few devices (not mobile) first.